ComputationalRegulatoryGenomicsICL/cageflow/README.md

 #### Single-end reads with locally stored FASTA and GTF files

-Call TSSs from the test yeast single-end CAGE reads using locally stored FASTA and GTF files (and an optional file with splice junctions) for `STAR` index generation on the fly, as well as a locally stored seed file and a source directory to build a BSgenome R package.
+Call TSSs from the test yeast single-end CAGE reads (stored in per-sample subdirectories of an input directory) using locally stored FASTA and GTF files (and an optional file with splice junctions) for `STAR` index generation on the fly, as well as a locally stored seed file and a source directory to build a BSgenome R package.
 The package will be automatically installed within the CAGEr container from the autogenerated `.tar.gz` archive and used with CAGEr.
 To run this example, the user needs to provide full paths to the test FASTQ files in `samplesheet_sacer_se_template.csv`, as well as paths to a locally stored seed file and a source directory:

 ```bash
 nextflow run customcageq/main.nf \